Bendr-Dev/Personal-Website/README.md

-A personal website to display my portfolio.
+(Retired) A personal website to display my portfolio.
+This was my previous site, I've since created a new portfolio.

 ---